 But now, with the iOS 14.5 update, Apple wants to make it easier for you to unlock your iPhone with Face ID in these times.
 The beta version of the update comes with a feature that allows you to unlock your iPhone with Face ID when wearing a mask, provided you own an Apple Watch.

 Called “Unlock with Apple Watch“, the feature is similar to Android’s Smart Lock as it unlocks your iPhone with Face ID when your Apple Watch is near your iPhone.
 However, the requirement is that Face ID should detect a mask for this to work, and your Apple Watch should be on your wrist.

 Additionally, the smartwatch should also be password-protected and unlocked.
 If all these conditions are met, you’ll receive a feedback notification on your Apple Watch when your iPhone with Face ID is unlocked.

 We also should let you know that the “Unlock with Apple Watch” feature only unlocks your iPhone and doesn’t work with App Store and iTunes purchases.
 This means that you will still have to enter the passcode for authentication if you are wearing a mask.

-The iOS 14.5 beta also has support for the Xbox X series and PlayStation 5 DualSense controllers.
+The iOS 14.5 also has support for the Xbox X series and PlayStation 5 DualSense controllers.
 It also enables worldwide dual-SIM 5G support as well as AirPlay 2 support for Apple Fitness+.
 It as well comes with the app tracking transparency controls, which let you prevent apps from tracking your activity across other companies’ apps and websites.